Gribeauval system: Development

 France already possessed the only unified range of artillery in Europe.
-Earlier, Florent-Jean de Valliere standardized guns from 4-pounders through 24-pounders, though they were all very heavy.
+Earlier, Florent-Jean de Vallière standardized guns from 4-pounders through 24-pounders in the Vallière system.
+However, the cannons were all very heavy.
 The Gribeauval system was introduced through royal order on 15 October 1765.
 The new system was strenuously resisted by Vallière's son, Joseph Florent de Vallière and other officers.
 Because of their opposition, the Gribeauval system was not completely implemented until 1776.
 The 1-pounder Rostaing gun and the Swedish 4-pounder battalion guns were retained from the previous system.

-Gribeauval's reforms encompassed not only the cannons, but the gun carriages, limbers, ammunition chests, and the accompanying tools.
+Gribeauval's reforms encompassed not only the cannons but also the gun carriages, limbers, ammunition chests, and the accompanying tools.
 The system's field guns included 4-, 8-, and 12-pounder cannons and 6- and 8-inch howitzers.
 The gun barrels were cast shorter and thinner, while gun carriages were built lighter and narrower.
 These improvements dramatically reduced the weight of an artillery piece.
 The carriages were standardized and built with interchangeable parts.
 The carriages had two positions for the trunnions, a forward position for firing and a rear position for traveling.
 The draft horses were harnessed in pairs, rather than single file.
 The guns were fitted with a rear calibrated gunsight and an elevating screw.
 The last two improvements allowed gunners to more easily aim the cannons.

 The new system incorporated other innovations that were widely shared in Europe.
 One was the quick-match tube which generated a better ignition of the gunpowder charge.
 Other general improvements were the adoption of gunpowder charges in pre-packaged flannel bags, a more effective gunpowder mixture, and the use of a vent-pricker – a special tool to make a hole in the gunpowder bags.
-Around 1791, French chemist Nicholas Leblanc invented a process to manufacture saltpeter, a necessary ingredient of gunpowder.
+Around 1791, the French chemist Nicholas Leblanc invented a process to manufacture soda ash, allowing to more cheaply convert calcium nitrate from guano to saltpeter, a necessary ingredient of gunpowder.
 Finally, since better gunners were needed to operate the new field pieces, France set up artillery schools to train its soldiers.